luciusmagn/magnusi.tech/posts/huoh.md

 So please, try to infer what's missing and extrapolate from presented data, and I wish you to get as much enjoyment out of this as I do.

-This is a roleplay of one strange cartographer, a man new to the waters of storytelling, so please, be gentle.
+This is a role-play of one strange cartographer, a man new to the waters of storytelling, so please, be gentle.
 In return, I will try to make up for my imperfections with my virtues.
 I have got some items of interest prepared for later.

 Alright, let's get back to it then.
 But first, let me retell two isolated events before we return to the main yarn.